Join

 Critical Review

-The full-length paper will appear in the June 2024 issue of the Journal of the Air & Waste Management Association (JA&WMA) and its conclusions will be presented live as part of the 2024 A&WMA Annual Conference & Exhibition in Calgary, Alberta, Canada.
+The full-length paper will appear in the June 2025 issue of the Journal of the Air & Waste Management Association (JA&WMA) and its conclusions will be presented live as part of the 2025 A&WMA Annual Conference & Exhibition in Raleigh, North Carolina.
 Following the review presentation, a panel of invited experts will critique the presentation and offer their own views on the topic.
 Invited discussants will represent key stakeholder groups, including federal and state agencies; researchers; industry experts; NGOs; and community action groups.
 Comments also will be solicited from the floor during a live question-and-answer sequence to end the session.
-To complete the review process, the Critical Review Committee Chair will synthesize all of the discussion points into a single Discussion Paper that will be published in the October 2024 issue of JA&WMA.
+To complete the review process, the Critical Review Committee Chair will synthesize all of the discussion points into a single Discussion Paper that will be published in the October 2025 issue of JA&WMA.

 About the Critical Review